Shwethalyaung Temple

-The Shwethalyaung Temple (ရွှေသာလျှောင်းဘုရား /my/ is a Buddhist temple in the west side of Bago (Pegu), Myanmar.
-The name Shwethalyaung means "Golden Image of the Sleeping Buddha" and the temple houses a reclining Buddha statue in the temple is 55 metres in length and 15 metres in height.
+The Shwethalyaung Temple (ရွှေသာလျှောင်းဘုရား /my/) is a Buddhist temple on the west side of Bago (Pegu), Myanmar.
+The name Shwethalyaung means "Golden Image of the Sleeping Buddha".
+The temple houses a reclining Buddha statue that measures 55 metres in length and 15 metres in height.

-According to tradition the temple was constructed during the reign of King Migadippa in 994.
+According to tradition, the temple was constructed during the reign of King Migadippa in 994.
 The temple went into disrepair twice before the 15th century and King Alaungpaya ransacked the city in 1757.
 It was rediscovered in 1881, and renovated.